PartyWumpus/C-to-befunge93/README.md

 The exact format for how I'm going to pick register locations, what a register ID actually means etc is subject to change, but currently `r2` is `40g`, `r3` is `50g`, etc.

+As well as registers with `[r1]` to `[r97]`, you can use `[bstack]`, which will leave the value on the top of the bstack or read it from the top of the bstack.
+Again important to note that you should not leak any more values onto the bstack at the end beyond the number of `bstack` values in the listed outputs of the asm.

+##### Register example
 ```c
 int main(void) {
  int a = 10;